 Student loan refinancing is the process of paying off your existing student loan(s) with a new loan at (ideally) improved financing terms.
 Should you qualify for a lower rate of interest, and depending upon the terms offered, overall interest on a new, refinanced loan could cost refinancing borrowers less over time.

 To see the potential impact of a lower interest rate on your monthly payment, try playing around with a student loan refinance calculator.
 You might be surprised to see how much of a difference of even 1% can make on your total interest costs.

-Both federal and private loans can generally be refinanced, though you may not want to refinance your federal loans if you have plans to take advantage of any of the federal student loan programs your federal loans may offer, such as student loan forgiveness or an income-driven repayment plan, or the current federal student loan forbearance plan.
+Both federal and private loans can generally be refinanced, though you may not want to refinance your federal loans if you have plans to take advantage of any of the federal student loan programs your federal loans may offer, such as student loan forgiveness or an income-driven repayment plan, or the current federal student loan payment holiday.

 If you don’t have plans to utilize a federal loan program, or if you have private student loans, refinancing could provide you with the opportunity to have lower monthly payments or to pay off your loan more quickly.

-Maybe you’re not there quite yet, and that’s okay.
-Even if you don’t qualify for student loan refinancing right away, or it’s not an option that makes sense for you right now, it could be something to keep in mind as your career and financial situation progress.
+If you’re not there quite yet, or if refinancing doesn’t makes sense for you right now, it could be something to keep in mind as your career and financial situation progress.